 Jackson School Calderwood topics will range from capitalism to religion and politics to Indigeneity to misinformation and democracy to borders and migration with the U.S. and Mexico, to name a few.
 Over 10 weeks, students will get a chance to produce four short-form writing pieces for publication, such as a storyboard for a digital platform, policy memo, Op-Ed, film critique, book review, encyclopedia entries, a NPR-style “Academic Minute,” and a profile of a policy specialist for a magazine and more.

-“At a time when the written word is more ubiquitous than ever, one of the essential skills of a liberal arts education is communicating insightfully, ethically, and concisely about important topics,” said Sunila Kale, associate director of the Jackson School and associate professor of South Asian studies who will be teaching a Calderwood in Spring 2022.
+“At a time when the written word is more ubiquitous than ever, one of the essential skills of a liberal arts education is communicating insightfully, ethically, and concisely about important topics,” said Sunila Kale, associate director of the Jackson School and associate professor of South Asian Studies who will be teaching a Calderwood in winter 2022.
 “One of my favorite Jackson School classes to teach is a seminar on capitalism, in which we use multidisciplinary analyses of capitalism to help make sense of our contemporary world.
 I’m very excited to transform this class using the innovative model of the Calderwood Seminar in Public Writing to help our students hone their skills as writers and editors for a public audience.”

 Jackson School Calderwood Seminars in Public Writing and faculty in 2021-2022: